|Double beds (1 duvet):||2|

 |Stairs in apartment:||Yes|

-The ACCA Canal I apartment of Amsterdam is a bright and roomy place to stay for up to six persons looking for comfortable accommodation near the more bohemian part of the city.
+The ACCA Canal I apartment of Amsterdam is a bright and roomy place to stay for up to four persons looking for comfortable accommodation near the more bohemian part of the city.

 Boasting a huge amount of space, lots of daylight and many exciting elements of décor, the apartment provides a great living experience close to many landmarks of Amsterdam.
 The stylish and spacious living room, covered with charming wooden floors, features large windows (including one bay window offering access to a private balcony), a big corner sofa, a TV-DVD home entertainment set, some original seating items and a couple of storage units.
 It opens onto the dining area with a dining table and a set of chairs, placed right beside the kitchenette equipped with all the amenities you may find useful for homelike cooking.

 The apartment comes with as many as three bedrooms with double beds.
 Each bedroom is cosy, romantic and intimate and features some storage and seating units, as well many classy decorative accents.
 The place is complete with two modern and fresh bathrooms – one with a bathtub and shower, the other with a shower only, both with a toilet and a sink.

 Note that there is also an option to open another large bedroom with additional mattresses and bathroom, making the place suitable for up to 10 persons; if you wish to book the apartment for such large group, please contact our customer service first.
 Party and drugs in the apartment are not allowed and Balcony not to be use after 23:00 at night.